 COLUMBA 3D MODEL

 Click on Video below to view historic underground mining data and drill results.

 The following two diagrams illustrate zonation: GRADES INCREASE AT DEPTH

 Columba is a past producing high-grade silver mine, which operated from 1900 until 1910, when work ceased in the region due to the Mexican Revolution.
-The Property covers a large, high-grade silver epithermal system comprised of numerous veins, which the Company has mapped over strike lengths from 200 meters to up to 2 kilometers.Recent channel sampling on these veins has returned widths of 0.5 to 6 meters and carried grades of up to 692 gpt silver.
+The Property covers a large, high-grade silver epithermal system comprised of numerous veins, which the Company has mapped over strike lengths from 200 meters to up to 2 kilometers.
+Channel sampling on these veins in 2019 returned widths of up to 6 meters and carried grades of up to 692 gpt silver.
 The Property has never been systematically explored in modern times.
 Kootenay can acquire a 100% ownership in the concessions by making staged payments over a 4-year period totaling US$3,290,000.
-Payments are weighted to the back-end of the agreement with an initial payment of US$15,000 and first and second years payments totaling US$75,000 and US$150,000 respectively.
+Payments are weighted to the back-end of the agreement with an initial payment of US$15,000 and first and second year payments totaling US$75,000 and US$150,000, respectively.
 Upon earn-in the vendors retain a 2% NSR of which 1% can be purchased by the Company for US$750,000.